Ancient Mesopotamia for Kids

 The Sumerians were very inventive people.
-It is believed that they invented the sailboat, the chariot, the wheel, the plow, and metallurgy.
+It is believed that they invented the sailboat, the chariot, the wheel, the plow, maps, and metallurgy.
 They developed cuneiform, the first written language.
 They invented games like checkers.
 They made cylinder seals that acted as a form of identification (used to sign legal documents like contracts.)
 They told stories about the first super hero (Gilgamesh), and invented many tools and implements to help with building and farming like hammers and kilns to bake bricks and pottery.
 They invented and used a system of math based on the number 60.
 Today we still divide an hour into 60 minutes, and put 360 degrees into a circle.
 Amazingly enough, we still use some Sumerian words today, words like crocus, which is a flower, and saffron which is both a color and a spice.

 The ancient Mesopotamians created a government that was a combination of monarch and local councils that advised the king.
 Elected officials served in the Assembly and helped to rule the people.
 Even kings had to ask the Assembly for permission to do certain things.